 With built-in support for the Thread smart home networking protocol, some updated smart speaker features and audio quality that’s way better than you can reasonably expect from a speaker this size, the HomePod Mini is an incredible bit of engineering.

-Design – Compact but with the build quality we’ve come to expect
+- Compact build quality

 The HomePod is still one of the best-looking smart speakers, and the HomePod Mini builds on that.
 You get a similar fabric covering on the outside, with the Mini available in both White and Space Grey.